 Amherst College, Hampshire College, University of Massachusetts Amherst

 Cost of Living: 22.6% Higher than the National Average, 16.4% Lower than the State Average

 As one may expect of a college town located in a region that has been referred to as “Happy Valley,” those living in the small town of Amherst are happy indeed — at least when it comes to the cost of living.
 The average cost of housing is about 74% higher than the national norm.
 The average costs of food, healthcare, utilities, transportation, and entertainment are all right on par with or even slightly below the rest of the country.
 A center for liberal politics in academia, Amherst is a popular choice many artists and writers who enjoy the town’s active college scene and classical New England vibe.

 University of Massachusetts Dartmouth, Southern New England School of Law

-Cost of Living: 2% Lower than the National Average; 32% Lower than the State Average
+Cost of Living: 27.9% Higher than the National Average; 11.1% Lower than the State Average

 Situated beside the bay in the southernmost part of the state is Dartmouth, home to two notable colleges.
 The 352-year old town is quiet and tranquil.
 A lively fishing and boating industry still thrives here, while the several working vineyards in the area are all part of the Coastal Wine Tour.
 Despite the local agricultural industries, food prices are slightly higher than the national average, as are costs for utilities, transportation, and entertainment.
 Housing, however, is a totally different story, with average rental and sale prices coming in at almost double the national average.